 MED 180: Integrative East-West Medicine for Health and Wellness

-This course is open to students of all levels in universities and colleges.
+This course is open to students of all levels from within and outside UCLA.
 Healthcare professionals interested in expanding their career to integrative medicine will also benefit from this course.
 International students are welcome to enroll.

 Click on the following links for more information:

-If you have any additional questions about the Medicine 180 course, contact Linxin Zhang at firstname.lastname@example.org.
+If you have any additional questions about the Medicine 180 course, contact Vivianne Chang at email@example.com.

 Questions for registration can be directed to UCLA Summer Sessions at firstname.lastname@example.org.

 Although PSYCTRY 175, PSYCTRY 182, and MED 180 may each be taken separately, these three courses are interrelated and can be taken together as a cohesive curriculum.
 For those who take all three of them, special attention will be given to interaction among the three courses.
 For more details, please click here.